jamessynge/TinyAlpacaServer/README.md

     case of the W5500), and therefore we don't need to design a system for incrementally returning responses.

+*   IFF some DeviceInterface implementation needs to return large responses, it will need to generate the response incrementally (i.e. without any ability to store the whole thing in RAM) and provide custom response writing.

 *   I'm inclined to think that the SafetyMonitor::IsSafe function should be implemented server side, not embedded, so that it can combine multiple signals and calibrated parameters to make the decision.
 The embedded system